turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_public_access.md

 }
 ```

-This benchmark finally defines public as a policy which has an SAML Identity Provider as the principal and _missing_ the condition which restricts the Identity Providers audience, such as `SAML:aud`, `SAML:iss`, `SAML:sub`, `SAML:sub_type` or `SAML:eduPersonOrgDN`, with at least one `Allow` statement that grants one or more permissions, e.g.
+This benchmark finally defines public as a policy that has a SAML Identity Provider as the principal and _missing_ the condition which restricts the Identity Providers audience, such as `SAML:aud`, `SAML:iss`, `SAML:sub`, `SAML:sub_type` or `SAML:eduPersonOrgDN`, with at least one `Allow` statement that grants one or more permissions, e.g.

 ```json
 {